The farm marks the rebirth of the tradition of quality winemaking in the Upper Tiber Valley.

 Then you move on to wine cellar to visit it and learn the complete wine-making process.

-This winery also produces a sparkling wine, and the sommelier will explain to you how it is made.
+This winery also produces a sparkling wine, and the sommelier will explain how it is made.

 Tasting of 3 wines with appetizers such as cheese, salami and bruschette with olive oil made in the farm, and bruschette with organic vegetables from the farm.